kitodev/kitodev/README.md

-# Hi, I'm Kornelt Toth 👋
+# Hi, I'm Kornel Toth 👋

 ### Software Engineer and IT Professional